BraedonWooding/CVM/docs/speed.md

 # Speeding up CVM

+> At the bottom I'll place some todos for speed improvements

 CVM was never intended to be 'fast' compared to C but it was meant to be relative. i.e. you could benchmark programs in CVM and expect to see a relative performance difference if you then benchmarked the same thing in C (with no optimisations of course).

 Also I want the compiler to be fast ish but since the vast majority of programs will be small (< 5k lines total including libraries).
 We also won't have that many optimisations (if any) thus lending ourselves quite a bit of leniancy in this regard.